Xtra-Computing/HashJoin_HMA/README.md

 # HashJoin_HMA
-A hash join implementation optimized for many-core processors with die-stacked HBMs
+A hash join implementation optimized for many-core processors with die-stacked HBMs.

 ## Overview